 “I’m inside a lot, so I don’t really get why I should wear sunscreen every day.”

-No matter if you plan on spending much time outdoors, our experts still recommend daily sunscreen to protect from any light that filters in through your windows and the potential damage of blue light from screens.
-There is still more research to be done to fully understand the effects that blue light can have on our skin, but recent studies indicate that exposure to blue light may cause skin damage, so we recommend wearing sunscreen in front of screens, just in case.
+Even if you plan on spending your time indoors, our experts still recommend daily sunscreen to protect you from light filtering in through windows and the potential damage of blue light from screens.
+There’s still more research needed to fully understand the effects of blue light on our skin, but recent studies indicate exposure to blue light may cause skin damage—we recommend wearing sunscreen in front of screens, just in case.

 - Dr. Loretta Urban Antioxidant Sunscreen SPF 40 offers multifaceted protection from UVA, UVB, HEV, and pollution with peptides to firm and hydrate skin.